 The lingerie chest

 Scholl says the pale aqua chest in the otherwise white and purple room was a happy afterthought.
 “It was a piece from our old house.
 I thought I’d try it here—and I liked it,” she says.

 Elizabeth Edwards is managing editor at Traverse, Northern Michigan’s Magazine.[email protected]

-Note: This article ran in the March 2007 issue Northern Home & Cottage and was updated for the web in April 2008.
+Note: This article was first published in March 2007 and was updated for the web February 2008.